squaresLab/BugZoo/docs/cli/source.rst

 ---------------------

 Deregisters a source, given by the URL of its remote Git repository, with the local machine.
-After executing this command, all artefacts associated with the source will be uninstalled and delisted.
+After executing this command, the dataset of artefacts or the tool associated with the source will be uninstalled and delisted.

 .. code-block:: bash